jon-heard/obsidian-inline-scripts-library/cards.sfile.md

 return "The" + pile_toString($1) + " card-pile was imported.\n\n";
 ```
 __
-cards import {pile id: name text, default: ""} {data: text} - Makes a card-pile from the data string {data} and remembers it as {pile id}.
+cards import {pile id: name text, default: table} {data: text} - Makes a card-pile from the data string {data} and remembers it as {pile id}.

 __